 At this point, I wanted nothing to do with getting sober.
 I was only 20 years old and never even had a legal drink.
 Though the trip to the hospital had shaken me up a little, the last thing I wanted to do was stop drinking completely.
 I convinced myself that this incident would blow over and that my parents would chalk it up to a one-time thing.

-I was very wrong about that.
+It turned out, I was very wrong about that.

-As I obliviously sat outside that morning, my mom was inside the house placing calls to treatment facilities and trying to figure out which program would be the best fit for me.
+As I obliviously sat outside that morning, my mom was inside the house, placing calls to treatment facilities and trying to figure out which program would be the best fit for me.
 After some discussion with professionals, my parents settled on an outpatient treatment program at a youth facility.
 I was to start the next week.

 Though I didn’t want to, I knew I had no choice but to attend the program.

 As I drove to my first day of treatment, I was in disbelief.
 I pulled into the parking lot after a 40-minute drive, and I couldn’t force myself out of the car.
 I spent another 20 minutes sitting there, wondering how this had become my life.